Mihara/nimlike/README.md

 ## Abuse resistance

 There is currently very little of that, but client certificates should at least discourage casual spamming a little.

-A post can only be liked by a given IP address once, but that's about it.
+* A post can only be liked by a given IP address once.
+* You can set the maximum number of comments a given IP address (rather than certificate) may leave per post.

 I am of a mind that, barring the actual security holes, reacting to people actually engaging in abuse, rather than preventively trying to block legitimate things they *might* try to do too much, makes more sense for a hobby tool like that.